Beacroxx/BeaRTOS/README.md

 2. Open in PlatformIO
 3. Move/Copy board definition into PlatformIO
 4. Build and flash

+## Code Examples
+The project includes a comprehensive [`EXAMPLES.md`](EXAMPLES.md) file that demonstrates practical usage of the RTOS features:

+- Task Management
+  - Basic task creation and scheduling
+  - Dynamic task creation
+  - Task synchronization and delays

+- Memory Management
+  - Memory statistics and monitoring
+  - Allocation tracking
+  - Memory protection configuration

+- Peripheral Usage
+  - UART communication
+  - ADC temperature monitoring
+  - LCD display operations
+  - microSD card operations

+- Error Handling
+  - Basic error handling
+  - Custom error recovery
+  - Error reporting

+- System Configuration
+  - MPU configuration
+  - Complete system setup

+Each example includes working code snippets that can be directly used or adapted for your application.
+The examples are based on the actual implementation in the codebase and follow the same coding style and conventions.

 ## License
 MIT License - See [LICENSE.md](LICENSE.md) for details.